10 Ways to Optimize Music Streaming

 #7 Cables:

-Since most digital audio components don’t have error correction, once a bit is corrupted, it will travel from one component to the next in your digital signal chain, compounding the errors with each cable and component.
+Proper shielding from external influences, proper shielding between power and data wires, optimal conductivity, inductance, and capacitance, are all factors that can minimize the amount of corruption in your data stream.
+Since most digital audio components don’t have error correction, once a bit is corrupted, it will travel from one component to the next in your digital signal chain.

 How is this possible?